Visit your favourite destinations |

 207. Dusky-capped Flycatcher Myiarchus tuberculifer, LS

-208. Alder/Willow Flycatcher Emidonax alnorum / traillii, Arenal
+208. Alder/Willow Flycatcher Emidonax alnorum / traillii, Arenal area

 209. Yellowish Flycatcher Empidonax flavescens, MO